 The Company's revenues are comprised primarily of: (1) product revenues resulting from the sale of functional neurosurgical products, and drug delivery and biologic products; (2) product revenues resulting from the sale of ClearPoint capital equipment; (3) functional neurosurgery and related service revenues resulting from the performance of product line commercialization planning and execution for a third party; (4) clinical case support revenues in connection with customer-sponsored clinical trials; and (5) revenues resulting from the rental, service, installation, training and shipping related to ClearPoint capital equipment.
 The Company recognizes revenue when control of the Company's products and services is transferred to its customers in an amount that reflects the consideration the Company expects to receive from its customers in exchange for those products and services.
-This process involves identifying the contract with a customer, determining the performance obligations in the contract, determining the contract price, allocating the contract price to the distinct performance obligations in the contract, and recognizing revenue when the performance obligations have been satisfied.
-A performance obligation is considered distinct from other obligations in a contract when it provides a benefit to the customer either on its own or together with other resources that are readily available to the customer and is separately identified in the contract.
+This process involves identifying the contract with a customer, determining the performance obligations in the contract, determining the contract price, allocating the contract price to the distinct performance obligations in a contract, and recognizing revenue when the performance obligation is considered distinct from other obligations in a contract.
+The Company considers a benefit to the customer evenue and is separately identified in the contract.
 The Company considers a performance obligation satisfied once it has transferred control of a good or service to the customer, meaning the customer has the ability to use and obtain the benefit of the good or service.
 The Company recognizes revenue for satisfied performance obligations only when it determines there are no uncertainties regarding payment terms or transfer of control.